datazip-inc/olake/drivers/mongodb/README.md

    Fetches the complete dataset from MongoDB.
 2. **CDC (Change Data Capture)**
    Tracks and syncs incremental changes from MongoDB in real time.
+3. **Query-Based Incremental Sync**
+   Fetches only newly inserted or modified documents since the last sync.

 ---